semiologic/sem-reloaded/readme.txt

 == Change Log ==

+= 1.4.2 =

+- Removed wp-enhancements file and moved php widget enable to sem-fixes
+- Improved print stylesheets
+- Added new template files - ssm and mms

 = 1.4.1 =

 - Use more full proof WP version check to alter plugin behavior instead of relying on $wp_version constant.